Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Frequent users: Up to 7 days

-Blood tests measure active THC.
-Because THC is metabolized quickly, they have a shorter detection window than other tests like urine and hair screenings; these tests are good for finding recent cannabis use.
+These tests measure active THC, which is metabolized quickly, giving them a shorter detection window compared to urine and hair tests.
+They’re particularly useful for identifying recent cannabis use.

 Urine Tests

-Urine drug screenings are the most common type—especially among employers—because they’re cheap, effective, and non-invasive.
-As far as testing goes, they can detect use from days to weeks after consumption because of how THC metabolites are stored and released from fat.
+Urine drug screenings are the most widely used type—especially by employers—because they’re affordable, effective, and non-invasive.
+They can detect cannabis use from days to weeks after consumption, thanks to how THC metabolites are stored and released from fat.

 -